2024-2025 Departmental Honors Program Details & Application

 HONORS COURSE OF STUDY

-- The department will enroll students selected for the program in English 191H for spring 2023; students may not enroll themselves.
+- The department will enroll students qualified for the program in English 191H for spring 2023; students may not enroll themselves.

-- When selecting other spring courses, departmental honors students should plan for English 191H to take place on Wednesdays, 4 pm to 6:50 pm.
+- When selecting other spring courses, departmental honors students should plan for English 191H to take place on Tuesdays, 4 pm to 6:50 pm.

 - For students pursuing an academic research project, this course will be a research practicum designed to train them in archival, library, and Internet research skills, as well as apprise them of current methodological and theoretical issues in the field of literary studies.